Contents

 Problem this solves

-In binder jet additive manufacturing, the interaction between the liquid binder and powder bed governs part formation.
-Variability in binder saturation, powder layer structure, or binder droplets behavior leads to defects like bleeding, weak green parts, and dimensional drift.
+In binder jet additive manufacturing, the interaction between the liquid binder and the powder bed governs part formation.
+Variability in binder saturation, powder surface chemistry, or binder droplet behavior leads to bleeding, weak green parts, and dimensional drift.

 Dropometer role in workflow